33 Kickass Diesel Engine Troubleshooting Tips

 25. Have you read your car’s manual?
 Review this manual to learn how it’s to be used so that you can find helpful information quickly.
 It has important information about your car that you need to be aware of.

-26. Original Equipment Manufacturer is often referred to as OEM.
-This is good to know whenever your car or truck requires new parts.
-Your mechanic will consider you as a knowledgeable customer if you ask for OEM parts.
-This will lower your chances of getting someone that places used components in your vehicle.
+26. Original Equipment Manufacturer (OEM) is often referred to as OEM.
+This is good to know whenever your car or truck requires new parts, especially when dealing with diesel engine troubleshooting.
+By asking for OEM parts, your mechanic will recognize you as a knowledgeable customer, reducing the likelihood of getting used components placed in your vehicle.

 27. If your brakes are having issues and you try to correct the problem, always bleed them before you start the car back up again.
 After this step, pump the fluid of the brake.
 Look for leaks and make sure the fluid will not run out.
 You are then ready to test drive your car on roads that don’t have a lot of traffic.
 Start your drive out at a slow pace and once everything is certain to be in working order, kick the speed up a notch or two.